EAS 10600 #M Group E

 -

-Dahlia Michilena replied to the topic Lab 3: Discovering Plate Boundaries Continuing Discussion in the forum
+Dahlia Michilena replied to the topic Lab 3: Discovering Plate Boundaries Continuing Discussion

 I found the map of the earthquakes pretty interesting.
 I thought it seemed accurate the way that they faintly outlined the plates almost perfectly.
 I was surprised by the heavy concentration of earthquakes in areas such as Alaska and Europe.
 I thought the map of the seafloor age was a good representation of the involvement of plate tectonics.…[Read more]